valenokp/RepData_PeerAssessment1/PA1_template.md

 ```
 As can be seen, filling in the missing data increased both the mean and the average total number of steps per day, and brought the distribution of the variable closer to normal by making the two measures of central tendency equal.

-## Determining the differences in activity patterns between weekdays and weekends
+## Determining differences in activity patterns between weekdays and weekends
 We add a new column to the dataset, indicating whether the measurment was taken on a weekday or weekend.

 ```r